ramrao0102/cs5293sp22-project1/README.md

 The files are read one at a time and then the redactor.py calls functions within project1.py to implement redaction

 For each file, the data is assigned to data2, which is a string and it is then passed by calling functions from <br>
-the “project1.py” file.
+the “project1.py” file. <br>
 Several functions have been written in the project1.py to perform the redaction.<br>

-The function def redactname(data2) is used to find “PERSON”.
+The function def redactname(data2) is used to find “PERSON”

 1) If a person entity type is founded, it is redacted, and the count of the length of the string redacted and the data2 string is returned to main. <br>
 2) \u2588 unicode full block character replaces each string character redacted.

 The function def redactgender(data2) is used to find gender strings to redact.

-1) I am using a list of "he", "him", "her", "she", "He", "She", "Him", "Her" in a list and if a token in a <br>
+1) I am using a list of "he", "him", "her", "she", "He", "She", "Him", "Her", "father", "Father", "Mother", <br>
+"mother", "Sister", "sister", "Brother", "brother", "girl", "Girl", "Boy", "boy" in a list and if a token in a <br>
 data string matches these strings, then the token is redacted.
 The count of the length of the string redacted and <br>
 the data2 string is returned to main. <br>
 2) \u2588 unicode full block character replaces each string character redacted.